-Claim: In 1984 a newspaper announced a Daylight Saving Time contest to see who could save the most daylight.
+Claim: A newspaper once announced a Daylight Saving Time contest to see who could save the most daylight.

-Origins: In the announcement that prompted the above-quoted UPI report, Bob Ellis, the Eldorado Daily Journal's managing editor, promised: "All entries will be donated to less fortunate nations that do not observe Daylight Savings Time."
+Origins: In his announcement of a Daylight Savings Time contest that prompted the above-quoted UPI report, Bob Ellis, the Eldorado Daily Journal's managing editor, promised: "All entries will be donated to less fortunate nations that do not observe Daylight Savings Time."
 What, pray tell, was the rationale behind this odd contest?
-As Ellis was quoted:
+Ellis was quoted as explaning:

 We are a nation of hard-working people, and this unique time schedule lets us enjoy ourselves after we get away from the day's labors.
 This will be a salute to the American worker and how he uses his free time.